jonathanruiz/wakey/README.md

 - `MACAddress` is the MAC address of the device.
 - `IPAddress` is the IP address of the device.
 - `Status` is the status of the device.
 This will be updated by the application.
 It will ping the device to determine if it is online or offline.

+## FAQS

+### How do I enable Wake-on-LAN on my computer?

+First of all, you need to make sure that your computer supports Wake-on-LAN.
+Most modern computers support Wake-on-LAN, but you may need to enable it in the BIOS settings.
+Check with your computer's manufacturer for more information on how to enable Wake-on-LAN in the BIOS as the steps may vary from computer to computer.
+This will apply for both Windows and Linux machines but for MacOS computers, you can [enable Wake-on-LAN in the System Settings](#enable-wol-on-macos).

+#### Enable WoL on Windows

+For Windows computers, you can enable Wake-on-LAN by following these steps:

+1. Open the Device Manager by searching for "Device Manager" in the search bar.
+2. Expand the "Network adapters" section.
+3. Right-click on your network adapter and select "Properties".
+4. Click on the "Power Management" tab.
+5. Uncheck the box that says "Allow the computer to turn off this device to save power".
+6. Check the box that says "Allow this device to wake the computer".
+7. Click "OK" to save the changes.

+#### Enable WoL on MacOS

+For MacOS computers, you can enable Wake-on-LAN by following these steps:

+1. Open the System Settings.
+2. Click on "Battery".
+3. Select the "Options..." button.
+4. Select the "Wake for network access" dropdown and choose "Always".

+#### Enable WoL on Linux

+Due to the variety of Linux distributions, the steps to enable Wake-on-LAN may vary.
+I suggest you look up the instructions for your specific distribution, but the general idea is the same.

+I suggest you check out Techno Tim's blog on how to enable Wake-on-LAN on Linux [here](https://technotim.live/posts/wake-on-lan/#waking-up-a-linux-machine).

+### How do I find the MAC address of my computer?

+To find the MAC Address of your Windows or MacOS machine, you can do so through by following these steps.

+#### Find MAC Address on Windows

+1. Open the Command Prompt by searching for "cmd" in the search bar.
+2. Type `ipconfig /all` and press Enter.
+3. Look for the "Physical Address" under the network adapter that you are using.

+#### Find MAC Address on MacOS

+1. Open the Terminal.
+2. Type `ifconfig` and press Enter.
+3. Look for the device that you are using (usually `en0` or `en1`) and look for the "ether" field.
+Alternatively, you can search for the network adapter that has the IP address that you are using.
+Once you find the network adapter, look for the "ether" field and that value is your MAC address.

+#### Find MAC Address on Linux

+Instructions may vary for the different flavors of Linux.
+I suggest you look up the instructions for your specific distribution, but the general idea is the same.

+### My Windows computer is online but `wakey` says it is offline.
+Why can't I ping it?

+If you are trying to wake up a Windows computer, you may need to enable ICMPv4 Echo Requests in the Windows Firewall settings.
+You can do this by following these steps:

+1. Open the Windows Firewall settings by searching for "Windows Defender Firewall with Advanced Security" in the search bar.
+2. Click on "Inbound Rules" on the left side of the window.
+3. Scroll down to "File and Printer Sharing (Echo Request - ICMPv4-In)" and enable the rule.

+Additionally, you may need to make sure that your computer is not connected to a public network.
+If you are connected to a public network, the Windows Firewall will block all incoming ICMP requests.
+To change the network profile, follow these steps:

+1. Open the Windows Settings.
+2. Click on "Network & Internet".
+3. Click on "Wi-Fi" or "Ethernet" depending on your connection.
+4. From here you can switch the network profile to "Private network".

+For security reasons, only change this setting if you are on a trusted network.

 ## Contributing